 Image views are only recorded if the site owner, has explicitly enabled image view stats tracking for this feature via the

-jetpack_enable_carousel_stats filter.
-We do NOT have this feature enabled.
+jet pack filter.
+We do NOT have this feature enabled on this website.

 Data Used: If image view tracking is enabled, the following information is used: IP address, WordPress.com user ID (if logged in), WordPress.com username (if logged in), user agent, visiting URL, referring URL, timestamp of event, browser language, country code.

 Activity Tracked: Image views.

 This feature is only accessible to users logged in to WordPress.com.

 Data Used: In order to process a comment like, the following information is used: WordPress.com user ID/username (you must be logged in to use this feature), the local site-specific user ID (if the user is signed in to the site on which the like occurred), and a true/false data point that tells us if the user liked a specific comment.
 If you perform a like action from one of our mobile apps, some additional information is used to track the activity: IP address, user agent, timestamp of event, blog ID, browser language, country code, and device info.

 Data Used: If Akismet is enabled on the site, the contact form submission data — IP address, user agent, name, email address, website, and message — is submitted to the Akismet service (also owned by Automattic) for the sole purpose of spam checking.
 The actual submission data is stored in the database of the site on which it was submitted and is emailed directly to the owner of the form (i.e. the site author who published the page on which the contact form resides).
 This email will include the submitter’s IP address, timestamp, name, email address, website, and message.

 Data Synced (?): Post and post meta data associated with a user’s contact form submission.
 If Akismet is enabled on the site, the IP address and user agent originally submitted with the comment are synced, as well, as they are stored in post meta.